Ryan-A-B/RHoK-n-the-Joint/README.md

 This project uses [Sinatra](http://www.sinatrarb.com), a micro framework for Ruby.

-### Static assets
+### Static files and assets

-Code that is in `./public` will automatically be served as static assets from the root path
+Code that is in `public/` will automatically be served as static assets from the root path

-`./public/example.html` will be served from `http://localhost:9393/example.html`
+`public/example.html` will be served from `http://localhost:9393/example.html`

-`./public/javascripts/app.js` will be served from `http://localhost:9393/javascripts/app.js`
+`public/javascripts/app.js` will be served from `http://localhost:9393/javascripts/app.js`

 ## Example Answers